EricssonResearch/ColabSfM/README.md

 ## Namings

-I've used sfmreg, omnireg, and recently SfMReger
+I've used sfmreg, sfmreg, and recently SfMReger

 ## Prepare data